 Afternoon – Godley Head / Awaroa Walking Tour continued…

-After lunch, you will have some free time to explore the local area and visit some of the old buildings and WW2 defences.
-Leaving Godley Head, your guide will take you to some new spots, including the very scenic observation battery no. 2.
-The room was built into the cliff that overlooks Lyttleton Harbour, so its an excellent place for photos.
-Leaving the Godley Head ww2 relics behind, we continue west along the track that overlooks Lyttelton Harbour.
-Ist a relatively quick descent back down to the beach at Taylors Mistake and our awaiting vehicle
+After lunch, you will have free time to explore the surrounding area and visit some of the historic structures and World War II defences.
+After departing from Godley Head, your guide will take you to several new locations, including the incredibly picturesque observation battery no. 2.
+The room was constructed into the cliff overlooking Lyttleton Harbour, making it an ideal location for photographs.
+Leaving the World War II remnants at Godley Head behind, we continue west along the track overlooking Lyttelton Harbour.
+It was a reasonably rapid descent back to the shore at Taylors Mistake, where our van was waiting.

 Pick up/Departs: 9:00 am